Soviet Union during the Iran–Iraq War: Air warfare

-At the start of the war, the Iranian air arm had superior equipment to what was largely Soviet equipment in Iraqi hands.
-The Iraqis used the Soviet air defense model, which gave pilots relatively little initiative.

-The Iraqis and Soviets had different priorities for waging air warfare, shown by how each assigned their best pilots to different aircraft types.
+The Iraqis and the Soviets had different priorities for waging air warfare, shown by how each assigned their best pilots to different aircraft types.
 This conflicted with Saddam Hussein's strict control of the Iraqi military, but over the course of the war some flexibility did emerge.
 The Iraqis considered ground attack to be the most important and put their best pilots into their French Mirage F-1s rather than Soviet air-superiority fighters and interceptors such as the MiG-25 and MiG-29.

 Aircraft

 In 1979, the Soviet Union supplied Iraq with 240 fixed-wing and helicopter aircraft, along with military advisors, initially stationed at as-Shoibiyah Air Base 45 km SW of Basra.
-In early 1987, the Soviet Union delivered a squadron of twenty-four MiG-29 Fulcrums to Baghdad.
-Considered to be the most advanced Soviet fighter, the MiG-29 had previously only been provided to Yugoslavia, Syria and India.
+In early 1987, the Soviet Union delivered a squadron of 24 MiG-29 Fulcrums to Baghdad.
+Considered at the time to be the most advanced Soviet fighter, the MiG-29 had previously only been provided to Yugoslavia, Syria and India.
 The MiG-29 export deal to Iraq gave a more advantageous payment schedule than any offered by the West: Iraq was caught in a financial crisis and needed the low-interest loans provided by the Soviet Union.